samuelkhong/Gitlet/proj2/gitlet-design.md

 ### Commit
-This class stores metadata of the  commit and keeps track of any current added files and parents of the current commit
+This class stores metadata of the  commit and keeps track of any current added files and parents of the current commit.

 #### Instance Variables
-* Message - contains the message of commit
+* String Message - contains the message of commit
-* Date - date at which the commit was created.
+* String Date - date at which the commit was created.
 Assigned by the constructor
-* Parent of current commit
+* String Parent of current commit
+* Map <String, String> blob: Key path, Value: SHA-1 hash

+#### Specs
+* Uses the sha-1 hash to return a string hash of commit
+  * sha-1 hash takes in strings and bitarray.
+For commits, takes in meta data of commit including name, date, commitMessage and blobs.
+Since blobs are a map of key values, will combine Helper to a string varible.

+##### Helper Funcitons
+* String blobSum: returns a string of concatenated blob hash values as a single string.
+  * input: Map<String, String> blob